mike0618/13ET_Piano/README.md

 + SPACE - SUSTAIN OFF/ON
 + Right SHIFT - SUSTAIN OFF permanently
 + Left SHIFT - SUSTAIN ON permanently

-Set variable HEIGHT in classes.py in order to change WINDOW SIZE
++ Use UP/DOWN arrows in order to set VOLUME

-Use UP/DOWN arrows in order to set VOLUME
+Set the variable HEIGHT in classes.py in order to change WINDOW SIZE